 What sets successful entrepreneurs apart from those that fail to live their dream is the willingness to take the required steps and create a viable business from their idea.
 It applies to anyone with an idea for a digital product or service that could be sold.

-Here are some essential steps every new SaaS entrepreneur can take to turn their idea into a tech startup.
+Here are some essential steps every new SaaS entrepreneur can take to turn their tech startup idea into reality.

 Typically successful entrepreneurs are usually motivated by a specific problem or experience they have encountered.